 You can learn thousands of new words in over 100+ topics on Drops.
 You can swipe up/down if you already recognize a term.
 The app will also remind you if you break your streak.

-Cons: While Drop has many words, it lacks grammar guidance.
+Cons: While Drop offers many words, it lacks guidance on grammar.
 Also, the quality fluctuates.
 You may find it good enough for one language but pointless for others.

-You need some elementary knowledge before diving deep into it, as it skips those parts.
+You need some basic knowledge before diving into it, since it skips those parts.

 Available on: Android, iOS, Web.